Malaysian Resources Corporation Bhd

 Has Malaysian Resources reduced its Scope 2 emissions over time?

-Since 2020, Malaysian Resources's Scope 2 greenhouse gas (GHG) emissions (Unspecified Calculation Method) have remained relatively stable, indicating that Malaysian Resources 's emissions have plateaued with no significant change in its energy consumption footprint.
+Since 2020, Malaysian Resources's Scope 2 greenhouse gas (GHG) emissions ( Unspecified Calculation Method) have remained relatively stable, indicating that Malaysian Resources 's emissions have plateaued with no significant change in its energy consumption footprint. a

 What methodology does Malaysian Resources use for Scope 2 reporting?